Silent-Zebra/reproduce/are-16-heads-really-better-than-1/README.md

 ### 3.3 - Ablating All But One Head

 The procedure is the same as above, but you need to modify the sh files (replace the lines as described in the files).

+### 3.4 - Correlation Among Heads

+Use task3-4_correlation.py, applied to the output of 3.2.

 ### 4 - Systematic Pruning Experiments